the-events-calendar/event-tickets/readme.txt

 * Fix - Improved validation of Stripe webhook events to avoid handling events created by other apps.
 [ET-1474]
 * Fix - Fixed Issue with Tickets Commerce Tickets not displaying in REST API.
 [ET-1458]
 * Fix - Fixed Issue with Tickets Commerce Attendees not displaying in shortcodes.
 [ET-1461]
+* Fix - Fixed Issue with Tickets Commerce Attendees not being synced with Promoter.
+[ET-1476]
 * Fix - Fixed JS assets loading and causing errors on checkout page for Tickets Commerce.
 [ET-1426]
 * Fix - Fixed WooCommerce currency settings not getting reflected on Event Cost Field .
 [ETP-783]
 * Fix - Correct a misapplied Customizer color that breaks the loading "dot" animation.
 [ET-1437]